 The Shariah Committee was established under BNM's "Shariah Governance Policy Document" ("the SGP") to advise the Board of Directors on Shariah matters in its Islamic Banking business operations and to provide technical assistance in ensuring the Islamic Banking products and services offered by the Bank and the relevant documentation are in compliance with Shariah principles.

-As of March 2022, the committee comprises: Assoc.
-Prof. Dr. Abdul Karim bin Ali, Assoc.
-Prof. Dr. Syed Musa Syed Jaafar Alhabshi, Prof. Dato' Dr. Mohd Azmi Omar and Assoc.
+As of March 2023, the committee comprises: Assoc.
+Prof. Dr. Said Bouheraoua, Prof. Dato' Dr. Mohd Azmi bin Omar and Assoc.
 Prof. Dr. Mohamad Zaharuddin bin Zakaria.

 Basis of Preparation